Transitions Abroad Home.

 The Austrian Heritage

 South Tyrol is an autonomous region that shares its history, culture, and language more with the Austrian province of Tyrol to the north than with the rest of Italy.
-German is widely spoken here, and the cultural traditions and customs are more closely related to Tyrol than to the neighboring Italian provinces.
-For over 500 years South Tyrol was part of the Duchy of Tyrol and the Austrian empire and so was often caught in the middle of conflicts between Europe’s major powers.
-The fortresses and castles scattered across the mountainous landscape offer evidence of the region’s turbulent history.
-Many of castles are now regional history or art museums.
+German is widely spoken here, and the cultural traditions and customs are more closely related to Tyrol than the neighboring Italian provinces.
+For over 500 years, South Tyrol was part of the Duchy of Tyrol and the Austrian Empire and found itself in the middle of conflicts between Europe's major powers.
+The fortresses and castles scattered across the mountainous landscape offer evidence of the region's turbulent history.
+Many of the castles are now regional history or art museums.

-South Tyrol’s main towns were once wealthy centers of mining and trade, and most of them have maintained their historic flair to this day.
-Medieval houses line narrow cobblestone streets, and at every turn visitors discover historic and artistic treasures, from beautiful arcades to oriel windows, medieval frescoes, Gothic town halls, and tall bell towers.
+South Tyrol's main towns were once wealthy centers of mining and trade, and most of them have maintained their historic flair to this day.
+Medieval houses line narrow cobblestone streets, and at every turn, visitors discover historical and artistic treasures, from beautiful arcades to oriel windows, medieval frescoes, Gothic town halls, and tall bell towers.

-A walking street in a typical village in South Tyrol, with the Austrian influence clear in the architecture.
+A walking street in a typical village in South Tyrol, with the Austrian influence apparent in the architecture.

 Toerggelen

-Tasting young wine in early fall is among South Tyrol’s most typical cultural traditions.
-Known locally as “Toerggelen,” this popular celebration—which takes place in September and October—commemorates the end of the harvest and the tasting of young wine.
-The word Toerggelen has its roots in the word “Torggel’ which means winepress.
-The tradition originated in the Eisack Valley (Italian: Valle d'Isarco), which dissects the central part of South Tyrol from north to south and is the region’s most fertile wine-growing region.
+Tasting young wine in early fall is among South Tyrol's most typical cultural traditions.
+Known locally as "Toerggelen," this popular celebration — which takes place in September and October — commemorates the end of the harvest and the tasting of young wine.
+The word Toerggelen originates from the word "Torggel' which means winepress.
+The tradition originated in the Eisack Valley (Italian: Valle d'Isarco), which dissects the central part of South Tyrol from north to south and is the region's most fertile wine-growing region.

-Although Toerggelen has become an international tourist attraction with tour buses shuttling groups of tourists to large commercial festivals, traditional Toerggelen is still popular among the locals.
-Toerggelen dates back to the 15th century, when farmhands, family and friends were served a festive meal and young wine after the completion of the harvest.
-Today, Toerggelen is celebrated in a similar fashion by walking from village to village and tasting young homemade wine at farmhouse inns along the way.
-Guests are served young wine together with roasted chestnuts and several other local delicacies such as smoked meats, cheese, sausages, and rustic bread.
-What makes this tradition a great experience is the fact that it combines wine and food tasting with walking on picturesque hiking trails before the dramatic backdrop of the Southern Alps.
+Although Toerggelen has become an international tourist attraction, with tour buses shuttling groups of tourists to large commercial festivals, traditional Toerggelen is still popular among the locals.
+Toerggelen dates back to the 15th century.
+Farmhands, family, and friends were served a festive meal and young wine after the completion of the harvest.
+Today, Toerggelen is celebrated similarly by walking from village to village and tasting young homemade wine at farmhouse inns.
+Guests are served young wine, roasted chestnuts, and other local delicacies such as smoked meats, cheese, sausages, and rustic bread.
+This tradition is a beautiful experience because it combines wine and food tasting with walking on picturesque hiking trails before the dramatic backdrop of the Southern Alps.

-Toerggelen is also celebrated in small village festivals throughout the region, which are attended mostly by locals.
+Toerggelen is also celebrated in small village festivals, attended mainly by locals.
 Wine and food are sold at market stands, and people sit on large wooden benches, drink wine, eat roasted chestnuts, and watch the performances of traditional brass bands and folkloric groups.
-There are also booths that sell local food specialties and local handicrafts–a great opportunity to find authentic souvenirs while supporting the trade of traditional artisans.
+Some booths sell local food specialties and handicrafts--a perfect opportunity to find authentic souvenirs while supporting the trade of traditional artisans.

-Brixen (Italian: Bressanone), the largest town in the Eisack valley (Valle d’Isarco), is one the best bases for Toerggelen walks, since it is located in the heart of the region’s wine growing area.
-Other great starting points are Bozen (Bolzano), Klausen (Chiusa), Tramin (Termano), Kaltern (Caldaro) and Eppan (Appiano).
+Brixen (Italian: Bressanone), the largest town in the Eisack Valley (Valle d'Isarco), is one the best bases for Toerggelen walks since it is in the heart of the region's wine-growing area.
+Other great starting points are Bozen (Bolzano), Klausen (Chiusa), Tramin (Termano), Kaltern (Caldaro), and Eppan (Appiano).

 Rustic Alpine Cuisine

 Just like the culinary traditions of other Alpine regions, the cooking in South Tyrol is rustic, hearty, and based on locally available ingredients.
 South Tyrol is a densely cultivated region with a rich agricultural tradition.
-The thriving community of small farmers prides itself in its cottage industry that produces not only wine but many other local specialty foods and delicacies.
-Among the region’s most famous products are a variety of delicious cheeses, smoked sausages, cured meats, preserves, and liqueurs.
-Perhaps the best known delicacy is the locally produced “speck,” a salt-cured, lightly smoked and aged ham, which is available as an appetizer at restaurants and served at farmhouse inns throughout the region.
-You should also try the different local bread varieties, such as “Vinschger Paarl,” a double roll made from rye flour, and “Schüttlbrot” (shaken bread), a flatbread made from grape seed flour.
-Many small farms sell the products of their cottage industry at farmhouse inns, weekly farmer’s markets, and at South Tyrol’s festivals and food fairs.
+The thriving community of small farmers prides itself on its cottage industry that produces wine and many other local specialty foods and delicacies.
+Among the region's most famous products are a variety of delicious cheeses, smoked sausages, cured meats, preserves, and liqueurs.
+Perhaps the best-known delicacy is the locally produced "speck," a salt-cured, lightly smoked, and aged ham available as an appetizer at restaurants and served at farmhouse inns throughout the region.
+You should also try the different local bread varieties, such as "Vinschger Paarl," a double roll made from rye flour, and "Schüttlbrot" (shaken bread), a flatbread made from grape seed flour.
+Many small farms sell the products of their cottage industry at farmhouse inns, weekly farmer's markets, and at South Tyrol's festivals and food fairs.

 Outdoor Activities

-In addition to the easy walks from farm to farm which are a big part of the Toerggelen tradition, South Tyrol’s pristine mountain environment offers many other great outdoor activities.
-There are numerous hiking trails that lead up high above the tree line into the alpine meadows as well as strenuous mountaineering routes for experienced climbers.
-Mountain biking and horseback riding are also popular activities, and there is an extensive network of trails allowing visitors to explore the region on a bicycle or horseback.
+In addition to the easy walks from farm to farm which are a big part of the Toerggelen tradition, South Tyrol's pristine mountain environment offers many other great outdoor activities.
+Numerous hiking trails lead up high above the tree line into the alpine meadows, and there are strenuous mountaineering routes for experienced climbers.
+Mountain biking and horseback riding are also popular activities, and an extensive network of trails allows visitors to explore the region on a bicycle or horseback.

 When to Go

-Fall is the best season to visit South Tyrol, not only because of the many festivals and cultural activities, but also because of the mild weather.
+Fall is the best season to visit South Tyrol, not only because of the many festivals and cultural activities but also because of the mild weather.
 When the northern Alps experience the first frost, the Southern Alps in South Tyrol are still sunny and warm.
-The high season is over by early September, which means that there are fewer tourists and prices are significantly lower than during the summer months.
-This is also great time for hiking and other outdoor activities.
+The high season is over by early September, so there are fewer tourists, and prices are significantly lower than during summer, so it is also an ideal time for hiking and other outdoor activities.

 Where to Stay

 Farm stays are a great way to learn about the local culture and farming traditions.
-Red Rooster, a site created by South Tyrol’s farmer’s union, is the best portal to find farm stays in the region.
+Roter Hahn, a site created by South Tyrol's farmer's union, is the best portal for regional farm stays.
 There are also many affordable bed and breakfast establishments in South Tyrol.
-Look for “Zimmer Frei” (Vacancy) signs along the main roads, or ask at a local tourist office.
+Look for "Zimmer Frei" (Vacancy) signs along the main roads, or ask at a local tourist office.

 Resources for Exploring South Tyrol

-Südtirol.info is the most useful website with much information about the region’s attractions, festivals, culture, and outdoors activities.
+Südtirol.info is a portal that provides a plethora of information about that covers the region's attractions, festivals, culture, and outdoor activities.

 Meranerland.com is a tourism portal for the region around the city of Merano.